google/flutter-desktop-embedding/README.md

 #### Tools

-You will developer tools for your platform:
+You will need developer tools for your platform:
 * Linux: A recent version of GCC
 * macOS: The current version of Xcode
 * Windows: Visual Studio 2017